Megan Chu

 Megan Chu (born 25 February 2008) is an American rhythmic gymnast.
-She is a multiple Pan American Championships medalist.
+She is the 2026 Pan American all-around Silver medalist.
+On junior level, she is the 2021 Pan American all-around champion and the 2023 Pan American all-around silver medalist.

 Personal life

 She has one sister Melody.
 She is going to California Online Public School.

 Career

 She took up the sport in 2012 at the age of 4.

 Junior

 Chu joined the junior national team in 2021.
 Chu competed at the 2021 Junior Pan American Rhythmic Gymnastics Championships, where she won team gold, gold in the all-around, hoop, clubs and ribbon and silver with ball.

 The following year, she won team gold, gold with hoop as well as bronze with clubs at the Pan American Championships.

 In 2023, at the Pan American Championships in Guadalajara, she won team gold, gold with ribbon, silver in the all-around and with ball.
 In July, she was selected for the Junior World Championships in Cluj-Napoca along with Rin Keys and the junior group.
 The team finished in 11th place, and Chu was 8th in the ball final.